nnguye47/nnguye47/README.md

-# Hi, Welcome to my profile! 👋
+# Hi, Thanks for stopping by! 👋
 My name is Nam.
 My pronouns are he/him/his and i'm a full stack engineer with an interest in front end development.
 I also an interest in UI and design.

 ## Check out more: